jimm/patchmaster/site/file-format.md

 {% highlight ruby %}
 bank msb[, lsb]
+bank_msb msb
+bank_lsb lsb
 {% endhighlight %}

 Sends one or two bank change commands to the output instrument's channel.
-"MSB" stands for "most significant bypte" and "LSB" stands for "least significant byte".
+"MSB" stands for "most significant byte" and "LSB" stands for "least significant byte".
 Your synth's manual will tell you which ones to use.

 Examples:

 {% highlight ruby %}
-bank 1
+bank 1          # msb only
 bank 1, 12
+bank_msb 1
+bank_lsb 12
 {% endhighlight %}

 ##### Zones